CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Consistency doesn't happen by accident at a program scale.

-I also introduced Design QA checkpoints as work shipped.
+I also introduced Design QA checkpoints as the work shipped.
 This is involved auditing screens in build (and in context) to catch drift early and surface systemic gaps before they compounded.

 OUTCOME